Unsafe Work Area Claims Explained

 Unsafe Work Area Claim Calculator

-In a successful unsafe work area claim, you will receive general damages, which relate to the pain and suffering caused by your injury.
-The Judicial College Guidelines (JCG) outline the possible compensation bracket amounts for general damages categorised by the type of injury and the severity level.
+Following a successful unsafe work area claim, you will receive general damages, which relate to the pain and suffering caused by the accident due to unsafe work practices.
+The Judicial College Guidelines (JCG) outline compensation bracket amounts for general damages categorised by the type of injury and the severity level.
+Those who value a claim for injuries caused by an unsafe work area may refer to the JCG for reference.

-As part of your claim, you may be eligible to receive compensation for special damages, too.
+As part of your claim, you may be eligible to also receive compensation for special damages, too.
 Special damages can reimburse you for the costs that arise due to your injury.
-We urge you to keep any receipts for incurred costs such as:
+You will need evidence such as receipts or bank statements to claim special damages.
+Examples of what may be covered under special damages include:

 For more information about how much you could receive in an unsafe work area claim, get in touch with our advisors today.

-How To Make An Unsafe Work Area Claim
+How To Make A No Win No Fee Unsafe Work Area Claim

 The idea of making an unsafe work area claim alone could be daunting.
 For this reason, we recommend seeking legal advice.
 However, you might be worried at the financial risk posed when you pay upfront for a solicitor without any guarantee that you’ll be awarded compensation at the end of the process.